 A bath bomb is a fizzy ball of essential oils, fragrances, aromatics, and soothing ingredients to make your bath a great experience.
 A CBD bath bomb brings CBD to the mix.
 The active ingredients in the bath bomb diffuse into the water and are absorbed by your skin and muscles.
 CBD bath bombs are excellent for helping relax your sore muscles and supporting the health of your skin.

-CBD shots look like those five-hour energy drinks you see everywhere.
+A CBD shot look like those five-hour energy drinks you see everywhere.
 CBD shots deliver a quick dose of CBD in liquid form.
 Most of these Sweet tasting shots have other added ingredients such as milk thistle, caffeine, melatonin, and L-theanine.

 CBD shots come in many formulas and flavors.
 They are designed for applications or symptoms like anxiety, pain, post-workout recovery, or sleep.
 A good CBD shot will contain around 20 to 50 milligrams of CBD in each drink.
 They are a fun, pleasant fruity tasting drink with many other beneficial ingredients in their formula.